Strikeforce: Morituri: The Eighth Generation of Morituri (a.k.a. Kimmo Tuolema's Morituri)

 This series was unique in that it did not have a set "roster" such as the X-Men, the Avengers or the Justice League of America.
 With members dying routinely, the mixing of generations was gradual and tragic.
 Several issues feature the last of a previous generation mixing with the new guard.

 Continuity

 The setting of Strikeforce: Morituri is a continuity of its own and resembles no future seen in any other Marvel title.
 The Horde appear to have gathered trophies from residents of the Marvel Universe, including Captain America's Shield, the Silver Surfer's board and Galactus's helmet, as well as shelves of what appear to be power batteries used by DC Comics' Green Lantern Corps.
-At the time, that appeared to be an in-joke rather than a serious plot point.

 In 2014, Marvel's X-Force referred to scientists from the mainstream Marvel universe who reached the "Strikeforce: Morituri" universe and stole the Morituri Process technology used to create their superhumans.